 The capacity for mentalizing begins with the attuned interventions of caretakers, who through their responses to the infant's negative and positive arousal, enable the infant to gradually learn the contents of his or her mind and develop a sense of the self as an intentional agent capable of influence and self-regulation (Fonagy et al., 2008).
 Secure attachment and mentalizing are fostered by the same capacities of parents for matching mental states to their babies in a manner that is neither too distant from, nor too close to, their experiences.
-The atmosphere of trust inherent in secure attachment permits optimal conditions for exploration and for learning about cooperation and competition, and it enables tolerance for both negative and positive emotions and novel experiences.
+The atmosphere of trust inherent in secure attachment permits optimal conditions for exploration and for learning about cooperation and novel experiences.
 In contrast, insecure attachment inhibits mentalization because the child must be concerned about the mind of the parent, who may be representing mental states that are either not an accurate representation or are frightening.